raganwald/JQuery-Combinators/README.md

 			return intersections
 				.filter('.intersection:not(.black):not(.white)');
 		};

-Now we can treat `adjacent` and `empties` just like `.parents()` or anything else.
 One rule of Go is that any empty intersection that is adjacent to at least one other empty intersection is playable.
-Here's how that code looks without the Thrush:
+Here's how that code looks without our two functions:

 			board
 				.find('.intersection:not(.black):not(.white)')